react-declarative/react-declarative/docs/code/Routing.md

 ## The `<Scaffold2 />` config

 The `<Scaffold2 />` takes a `<Switch />` as a children and draws the base container with application header and aside.
 Also it shows tabs in header.
-An active tab is shown by a route match.
-Also it highlights the active sidebar item by it's dot joined ids path by comparing it with sideMenu property in current route.
+An active tab is shown by the route match.
+Also it highlights the active sidebar item by using it's dot joined ids path compared with the sideMenu property in the current route.

 ```tsx
 export const sidemenu: IScaffold2Group[] = [